SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 nothing # hide
 ```

-Other than for adaptive schemes increasing `small_constant` has no positive effect on the schemes, as the following examples show.
+Other than for adaptive schemes increasing `small_constant` has no positive effect, as the following examples show.

 ```@example stratreac
 # solve prob with large step size